saltyorg/docs/docs/saltbox/prerequisites/prerequisites.md

 See [here](../../reference/server.md) for more details about server requirements.

+When you install Ubuntu on the server, do not preinstall anything other than OpenSSH.
+Notably, do not install Docker along with the OS.

 #### Networking

 The server will need to be accessible from the internet via ports 22 [or whatever port you are using for SSH], 80, and 443; if this is a home server most likely you will need to configure port-forwarding in your router to send these ports to this device.